sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_notification_channel_ibm_event_notification.md

 * `name` - (Required) The name of the Notification Channel.
 Must be unique.

 * `instance_id` - (Required) id of the Event Notifications Instance.
 Id value can be either an instance id or CRN.
-If the event notification instance is within the same account, use the acutal instance id.
-If it is in a different accout, then use the Event Notifications Instance's [CRN](https://cloud.ibm.com/docs/account?topic=account-crn).
+If the event notification instance is within the same account, use the actual instance id.
+If it is in a different account, then use the Event Notifications Instance's [CRN](https://cloud.ibm.com/docs/account?topic=account-crn).

 * `enabled` - (Optional) If false, the channel will not emit notifications.
 Default is true.